 Each port has a PVID.
 When receiving an untagged packet, a port adds a tag to the packet according to the PVID.

 The port PVID is the VLAN ID of the Untag port.
 By default, all ports' PVID is VLAN 1.

-Table 4 shows how the switch processes received and forwarded packets according to the port type and PVID.
+The following table shows how the switch processes received and forwarded packets according to the port type and PVID.